bevyengine/bevy-website/generate-release/README.md

 For a bit more background see this issue: <https://github.com/bevyengine/bevy-website/issues/1163>

 The commands can be run from anywhere inside the workspace folder.
+If you have a `.env` file, this will only work if it is located at the root of the workspace.

 Each command will generate files in the `/release-content/{release-version}` folder.
 The `release-version` is an argument to all commands.